Intrivus/Aseductor/README.md

+# NOTICE:

+> [!IMPORTANT]
+> **Aseprite developers have released their own version of compiling automation.**
+> Contributions are still welcome, and this repo will remain open for adaptation or enhancement purposes.

 # Aseductor
 - A simple batch script to compile Aseprite automatically with little effort.
 Process will occur in the background.
 - I am not a batch programmer, so I googled lots of commands (cited below).